Generalized Hall currents in topological insulators and superconductors: Acknowledgements

 \section{Acknowledgements}

 We thank Lukasz Fidkowski and Michael Clancy for useful conversations.
 DBK is supported in part by DOE Grant No. DE-FG02-00ER41132 and by the DOE QuantISED program through the theory consortium ``Intersections of QIS and Theoretical Particle Physics'' at Fermilab.
-SS acknowledges support from the U.S. Department of Energy grant No. GR-024204-00001.
+SS acknowledges support from the U.S. Department of Energy, Nuclear Physics Quantum Horizons program through the Early Career Award DE-SC0021892